nuts-foundation/nuts-specification/rfc/rfc008-certificate-structure.md

 ### 3.1 Certificate Authority trust chain

 A node will need to configure the correct CA-tree so other nodes can connect.
-The certificate to configure are:
+All certificates that are part of the `Domein Private Services` trust chain as identified by intermediate certificate `Staat der Nederlanden Private Services CA – G1` should be configured.
+The certificates in this chain may change over time, and can be viewed and downloaded from the [PKIoverheid](https://cert.pkioverheid.nl/cert-pkioverheid-nl.htm) website.

+At the time of writing the chain consists of the following certificates:
 - **Staat der Nederlanden Private Root CA G1** (root certificate)
   - **Staat der Nederlanden Private Services CA – G1**
     - **KPN PKIoverheid Private Services CA - G1**
     - **QuoVadis PKIoverheid Private Services CA - G1**
+    - **DigiCert QuoVadis PKIoverheid Private Services CA - 2023**
     - **UZI-register Private Server CA G1**
+    - **ZOVAR Private Server CA G1**
+    - **Digidentity BV PKIoverheid Private Services CA - G1**

 Do not include other PKIoverheid CA certificates.

-All certificates can be downloaded from the [PKIoverheid](https://cert.pkioverheid.nl/cert-pkioverheid-nl.htm) website.

 The PKIoverheid private services CA is not by default accepted by browsers and operating systems.